Career Exploration for kids ages 8-11! Activities encourage confidence, inquisitiveness,

 By encouraging girls to develop an early interest in careers that require math and

 science, and ultimately, maintain that interest as they grow up, we help ensure a

 more diverse, dynamic, and productive workforce in the future.
 Additional findings

-show that children, both girls and boys, assign gender to a host of professions (Nocek et al 2009), and it is therefore important for them to interact with female role models, and
+show that children, both girls and boys, assign gender to a host of professions (Nocek et al 2009), and it is therefore important for all children to interact with female role models,

 recommends introducing girls to women scientists to "allow them to put a female face

 on these careers."
 She also stresses the importance of involving parents and preventing